 Phishing as a Service (PaaS): Cybercriminals Turned Service Providers

 In the first quarter of 2022, the Anti-Phishing Working Group (APWG) discovered 1,025,968 distinct phishing attacks, which is the first time that the quarterly total has exceeded one million.
 While phishing attacks have been a common concern for cybersecurity experts in the past, a new wave of phishing is gaining traction.
 Cybercriminals have become service providers offering Phishing as a Service (PaaS) on the dark web, with products such as one-time phishing kits or subscription offers to help others launch multiple attacks for a monthly fee.
-The emergence of Phishing and Ransomware as a Service (P/RaaS) platforms represent a startling shift in cybercrime: it has become an industry.
+The emergence of Phishing and Ransomware as a Service (P/RaaS) platforms represent a startling shift in cybercrime: phishing has become a service provider industry.

 Phishing as a service is becoming more common